lryan30/lryan30/README.md

 I have professional experience in highly regulated healthcare and laboratory environments, which has directly informed my approach to data analytics and software development.

--   Laboratory & Scientific Settings – worked under GMP, SOP, and ISO standards, ensuring data accuracy, traceability, and quality control
+-   Laboratory & Scientific Settings – worked under GMP, SOP, and ISO standards, ensuring data accuracy, traceability, and quality control.

--   Healthcare & Support Services – maintained structured documentation, followed safeguarding and compliance requirements, and collaborated with multidisciplinary teams
+-   Healthcare & Support Services – maintained structured documentation, followed safeguarding and compliance requirements, and collaborated with multidisciplinary teams.

-This experience has strengthened my attention to detail, problem-solving skills, and ability to work in structured, high-responsibility environments
+This experience has strengthened my attention to detail, problem-solving skills, and ability to work in structured, high-responsibility environments.

 ---